 - Programmatic Risks

 Programmatic risks are the software testing risks arising from external factors of the business firm.
 These factors are not in the control of the software testing team.
 It is a matter of luck if these risks turn true or not.
-These are also caused unavoidable dangers as they cannot be anticipated with surety in advance.
+These are also caused by unavoidable dangers as they cannot be anticipated with surety in advance.
 Some examples of Programmatic risks are:

 - A significant change in government policy affecting the testing works